NBA Basketball Awards: Expert Techniques for Sports Bettors

 Coach of the Year

-How it Works: The NBA honours the league’s best clipboard carrier every season with the Coach of the Year Award.
+How it Works: The NBA honors the league’s best clipboard carrier every season with the Coach of the Year Award.
 The award was first given out in 1963 to Harry Gallatin, after he led the St. Louis Hawks to 48 wins and a playoff berth in his first year with the team.

 Not many people bet on the NBA back then, but if they did, the Hawks would have been a fabulous bet as the team won just 29 games the previous season.